 - Line a rectangular dish (11 x 7 x 2 in) with banana leaves then pour the cooked rice mixture, flatten and distribute evenly across the dish.

-- On a sauce pan over combine the coconut cream and palm sugar, cook in medium heat wilt constantly stirring until the liquid has reduced in half.
+- On a sauce pan over combine the coconut milk and palm sugar, cook in medium heat wilt constantly stirring until the liquid has reduced in half.

 - Pour and spread the topping evenly into the rice mixture and bake on a 180C pre-heated oven for 20 - 25 minutes.